 Skillet Seared Green Beans with Lemon and Cotija Cheese

-- 3 tbsp fresh lemon juice, or more to taste
+- 3 tablespoons fresh lemon juice, or more to taste

 - Salt and pepper to taste

-- 2 tbsp crumbled cotija cheese (optional – you may substitute feta or omit to make it dairy free)
+- 2 tablespoons crumbled cotija cheese (optional – you may substitute feta or omit to make it dairy free)